zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec15.md

     3. Name server IP address set ("Mismatch CDS/CDNSKEY").
     4. Name server IP address set ("Has CDS No CDNSKEY").
     5. Name server IP address set ("Has CDNSKEY No CDS").
-    5. Name server IP address set ("Has CDS And CDNSKEY").
+    6. Name server IP address set ("Has CDS And CDNSKEY").

+2. Retrieve all name server IP addresses for the *Child Zone* using [Method4] and [Method5] ("NS IP").

+3. Create a CDS query with EDNS enabled with the DO bit set for the apex of the *Child Zone*.

+4. Create a CDNSKEY query with EDNS enabled with the DO bit set for the apex of the *Child Zone*.

-6. Repeat the following steps for each name server IP address in *NS IP*:
+5. Repeat the following steps for each name server IP address in *NS IP*:

     1. Send the CDS query over UDP to the name server IP address.
        1. If no DNS response is returned, then go to next name server IP.